brandur/sorg/content/drafts/webhooks.md

 ## A basic case for webhooks (#case)

-Before we start, let's take a look at why why webhooks are useful.
-While it's often appropriate to poll a provider's REST API for information, there are many cases where you want to have real-time updates so that you can do some work in a timely manner.
+Before we start, let's take a look at why webhooks are useful.
+While REST APIs commonly make up the backbone for accessing and manipulating information in a web platform, webhooks are often used as a second facet that augments it by streaming real-time updates.

 Say you're going to write a mini-CI service that will build any branches that are opened via pull request on one of